Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/README.md

 >
 >5.)
 You will be prompted to select the effects packages you wish to install.
 I recommend the default options (the full 'Standard effects' installation and the full 'SweetFX' installation).
 Click the 'OK' button when you have completed this step.
 >
 >6.)
-At this point, assuming the installation was successful, you can exit the ReShade Setup window
+At this point, assuming the installation was successful, you may exit the ReShade Setup window.
->
->7.)
-Once ReShade has finished installing successfully, you may exit the installer.

 Upon opening the World of Warcraft client, you will see a ReShade toast at the top of the screen, prompting you to press the `Home` key to begin the ReShade tutorial.
-Any changes are reflected in realtime, so find a scenic spot in the world and adjust settings to what looks best for you.
+Any changes are reflected in real time, so find a scenic spot in the world and adjust settings to what looks best for you.

 ## Extra Steps
 At this point, your graphics should appear more in line with modern version of World of Warcraft.
 Below are a few extra steps you can use to take your installation even further.